Abdullah-Bin-Naeem/Evolutionary-TimeTable-using-Genetic-Algorithm-on-FAST-NUCES-TimeTable/README.md

 You need to preprocess the data as shown in the start of the `Evoltionary_Timetable_using_Genetic_Algorithm.ipynb` to match the format used in `data/Input/Course Allocation.xlsx`.

 ## How to Run
-- Clone or download this repository an just run the jupyter notbook file
+- Clone or download this repository and just run the jupyter notbook file
 - Yes its that simple 🧁

 ## Contributing